stellar/go/services/horizon/internal/docs/captive_core.md

 Starting with version v1.6.0, Horizon allows using Stellar-Core in captive mode.
 Core's captive mode is enabled by default since Horizon 2.0.

+> Please note that Horizon team is going to support the previous non-captive mode for 6 months.
+To use the previous method set `ENABLE_CAPTIVE_CORE_INGESTION=false` in your ingesting instances.
+After 6 months, this feature flag will be removed.

 When Captive Core mode is disabled, this is how Horizon interacts with Core:

 ![Horizon without Captive Core](HorizonWithoutCaptiveCore.png)